nordugrid/arctestsite2-hackathon-slurm-el7-arc7/README.md

-# ARC 7 slurm el7 test-site
+# ARC 7 slurm el7 test-site2
-This repository holds the arc.conf and slurm configuration files for the ARC SLURM test-site.
+This repository holds the arc.conf and slurm configuration files for an ARC SLURM test-site.

 The endpoint fqdn is:  **arctestcluster2-hackathon-slurm-el7-ce1.cern-test.uiocloud.no**